p2-inc/phasetwo-containers/README.md

 ## Testing

-You can try it in ephemeral development mode with:
+You can try it in ephemeral, development mode with:

 ```
 docker run --name phasetwo_test --rm -p 8080:8080 \